 Arbitration limits your ability to challenge Airtable's practices alongside other affected users and removes access to a jury trial, which typically favors larger parties with more legal resources.

-This is Airtable's privacy policy, explaining what personal data the company collects when you use its database and workflow platform, including your account details, browsing behavior, payment information, employer details, …
+This document establishes Airtable's data collection, use, and sharing practices for users of its database and workflow platform.
+Airtable collects account details, browsing behavior, payment information, employer details, and derives …

 ConductAtlas tracks 2 Airtable documents including terms of service, privacy policy, and other governance documents.
 Every document is captured daily with cryptographic verification.